Robots, Not Humans, Are The New Space Explorers

 But another kind of explorer is responsible for much of the modern enthusiasm for space exploration.

-"Since the days of Apollo the greatest adventures in space have been these robots that have gone all over the solar system," says Emily Lakdawalla, a self-described planetary evangelist at the Planetary Society.
+"Since the days of Apollo, the greatest adventures in space have been these robots that have gone all over the solar system," says Emily Lakdawalla, a self-described planetary evangelist at the Planetary Society.

-By "these robots," Lakdawalla means the various robotic probes that have flown past planets, moons and asteroids, orbiting some, landing on others.
+By "these robots," Lakdawalla means the various robotic probes that have flown past planets, moons and asteroids — orbiting some, landing on others.

-Humans do still explore space.
+Astronauts do still explore space.
 The International Space Station is a remarkable piece of hardware.
 Humans have been living on it for nearly two decades.
-But as amazing as the space station is, excitement about it is relatively modest.
+But as amazing as the space station is, excitement about it is relatively muted.

-Lakdawalla says sure, it would be inspiring to see an astronaut land on Mars, but in the meantime, inspiration is coming from NASA's Mars rovers.
+Lakdawalla says it would be inspiring to see an astronaut land on Mars, but in the meantime, inspiration is coming from NASA's Mars rovers.

 "It's very easy to anthropomorphize them and imagine ourselves rolling across the surface of Mars," she says.
 "It's really not a stretch to imagine ourselves in the place of these robots exploring across the solar system."